greyblake/nutype/README.md

 * [ ] integration with [arbitrary](https://github.com/rust-fuzz/arbitrary)
 * [ ] support `regex` to validate string types

-## You can support this project by support the Ukrainian military forces
+## Support Ukrainian military forces 🇺🇦

 Today I live in Berlin, I have a luxury to live a physically safe life.
 But I am Ukrainian.
 The first 25 years of my life I spent in [Kharkiv](https://en.wikipedia.org/wiki/Kharkiv),